brootaylor/brootaylor-v2/sites/eleventy/src/_content/pages/reading.md

 ## Reading

 Books on the go at the moment.

+*I could probably do with a dose of fiction or fantasy in my current read list.* 😬 {.call-out}

 * [Breaking Together &mdash; a freedom-loving response to collapse](https://jembendell.com/2023/04/08/breaking-together-a-freedom-loving-response-to-collapse/), *Jem Bendell*
 * [An Inconvenient Apocalypse: Environmental Collapse, Climate Crisis, and the Fate of Humanity](https://robertwjensen.org/books/an-inconvenient-apocalypse/) &mdash; *Wes Jackson*, *Robert Jensen*